microsoft/vsts-extension-retrospectives/README.md

 Retrospectives is an [Azure DevOps](https://dev.azure.com) extension to perform _smart and efficient retrospectives from within the Azure DevOps pipeline._

+Retrospectives are an important practice in becoming an effective team, allowing the team to gather feedback and continuously improve based on the feedback.

+Research from the [2018 State of DevOps report](https://services.google.com/fh/files/misc/state-of-devops-2018.pdf) indicates that Elite teams are 1.5 times more likely to consistently hold retrospectives and use them to improve their work.
+Furthermore, a [2013 meta-analysis on teams](https://journals.sagepub.com/doi/full/10.1177/0018720812448394) indicates that teams that effectively debrief/conduct retrospectives are 20-25% more effective.

-Retrospectives are an important part of the software engineering cycle.
-Teams often use external retrospective tools, white board with Post-its, OneNote, etc to conduct retrospectives.
+Teams often use external retrospective tools, white boards with Post-its, OneNote, etc. to conduct retrospectives.
 The data then needs to be collated, and any actionable items need to be created in your Azure DevOps pipeline.

 The [Retrospectives extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-retrospectives)
 allows you to do all this and more from within Azure DevOps.